tidev/ti.admob/ios/documentation/view.md

 * 468x60
 * 728x90

-Note: Starting in 2.0.0, you just need to specify a height and and apropiate ad is selected by the Admob SDK.
+Note: Starting in 2.0.0, you just need to specify a height and an appropriate ad is selected by the Admob SDK.
-See the example for more infos.
+See the example.js for more infos.

 ## Properties